M-Earl/AWS_SAA_Notes/notes.md

 * Storage Gateway - create hybrid storage solution
 * Amazon S3 server access logs provide more detail than CloudTrail
 * Must wait 30 days before one can transfer to IA or One Zone IA
+* Amazon S3 File Gateway - file interface that enables you to store files using NFS and SMB file protocols, and access those files via NFS/SMB/S3
 # EBS Storage
 * EBS: The maximum ratio of provisioned IOPS to the requested volume size (in GiB) is 50:1
 * EBS: Magentic volumes offer lowest storage cost (HDD)
 * RAID 0 - higher performance, RAID 1 - higher redundancy
 * EBS Multi-Attach is limited to 16 instances
+* Encryption by default is a regional setting.
+You cannot encrpyt unencrypted volumes (must create a new one)
 # CloudFront
 * CloudFront is great for static data in many places
 * S3 Cross Region Replication is great for dynamic data in a few places